Evaluation for locoregional and distant metastases in cutaneous squamous cell and basal cell carcinoma

 In the majority of patients with cutaneous squamous cell carcinoma (SCC) or basal cell carcinoma (BCC), disease remains limited to the skin and is successfully managed with local therapy, such as excision, lesion destruction, or irradiation of the primary lesion.
 However, in 1 to 5 percent of patients with cutaneous SCC and in rare individuals with BCC, locoregional or distant metastases occur, resulting in an increased risk for mortality and the need for alternative approaches to therapy.
 (See "Treatment and prognosis of basal cell carcinoma at low risk of recurrence", section on 'Metastasis' and "Treatment and prognosis of cutaneous squamous cell carcinoma", section on 'Prognosis'.)

 The evaluation for regional and distant metastases in patients with cutaneous SCC or BCC will be reviewed here.
 The clinical features and treatment of SCC and BCC are discussed elsewhere.
-(See "Clinical features and diagnosis of cutaneous squamous cell carcinoma (SCC)" and "Treatment and prognosis of cutaneous squamous cell carcinoma" and "Epidemiology and clinical features of basal cell carcinoma" and "Treatment and prognosis of basal cell carcinoma at low risk of recurrence" and "Treatment of basal cell carcinomas at high risk for recurrence".)
+(See "Clinical features and diagnosis of cutaneous squamous cell carcinoma (SCC)" and "Treatment and prognosis of cutaneous squamous cell carcinoma" and "Epidemiology, pathogenesis, and clinical features of basal cell carcinoma" and "Treatment and prognosis of basal cell carcinoma at low risk of recurrence" and "Treatment of basal cell carcinomas at high risk for recurrence".)

 SQUAMOUS CELL CARCINOMA